 - Felony Misdemeanor: Emil participated in a prank in his hometown.
 For the record: They put an old hat on a monument of some famous guy, and Emil had to paint the monument's nose red, and add a moustache.
 After this, he has a bad conscience and becomes afraid of policemen.
 That's why he doesn't dare to tell the police.

 - Film of the Book: Several.
 The script of the 1931 film was written by a then-unknown Billy Wilder.

-- The Flapper: Pony Hütchen is a girl version.
+- The Flapper: Pony Hütchen, though she is a little girl.
 She wears a fringe haircut (="Pony" in German) which was the fashion at this time, and a little hat (=Hütchen).
 And she is quite outspoken (not to say: bratty), especially for her time, and challenges Emil to a fight.
 (Being a Nice Guy who Wouldn't Hit a Girl, and several pounds heavier than her, he declines of course.)

 - Mustache Vandalism: Emil is reluctant to approach the police and instead uses the help of other children.
 The reason is that a few weeks earlier he painted a beard and mustache on a statue, so he's afraid the police won't believe him.